-Officially opened today by Assistant Minister for Agriculture and Water Anne Ruston with Minister for Western Sydney Stuart Ayres, the National Vegetable Protected Cropping Centre comprises a $7M glasshouse that will house various industry-driven research and development projects and university course material.
+Officially opened on Wednesday 1 November by Assistant Minister for Agriculture and Water Anne Ruston with Minister for Western Sydney Stuart Ayres, the National Vegetable Protected Cropping Centre comprises a $7M glasshouse that will house various industry-driven research and development projects and university course material.

 “The expected findings that will come out of this centre are exciting.
 Researchers will work to manipulate inputs to create the optimum environment to drive maximum harvest windows and overall yield for a variety of vegetables, then share this information with Australia’s growers,” he said.

 “This facility also aims to attract new entrants to the horticulture industry by showcasing some of the most advanced technology currently available.
 The current demand for skilled glasshouse labour exceeds supply and this gap is only expected to widen.
 Current and future Western Sydney University students will have the opportunity to be at the forefront of this exciting time in Australian food production history.”

 Protected Cropping Australia deputy chair Mark Massey said it was fantastic to see the ambitious project come to fruition.

 “Protected cropping is a fast-growing industry because it offers the potential to grow more produce in an environment where pests and external weather influences can largely be controlled,” he said.
 “Setting up a glasshouse, however, is an investment, so knowing what the ideal temperature, water, nutrient and light levels are for different types of vegetables will certainly provide a great benefit to the industry.”